wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/deployment_variables/deployment_variables.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

-.. meta:: :description: Learn how to use the deployment variables
+.. meta:: :description: Learn how to use the deployment variables to install, register and configure Wazuh agents.

 .. _deployment_variables: